Adidas Yeezy: Departure from Nike and deal with Adidas

 "Yeezy Season 3" also saw notable amounts of success upon their releases.
 In June 2016, West and Adidas announced an extension of the deal and the launch of a new Yeezy category.
 West claimed that Yeezy was selling out surprise 40,000-pair drops within minutes.

-In 2018, West enlisted the help of Matt George, co-owner of Stussy Canada, to become a strategic advisor for the brand.
-During this time the annual sales for Adidas Yeezy grew from $15 million to $1.2 billion.
-George officially became the CEO of Yeezy in September 2018.
-By 2019, sales for Yeezy's Adidas sneakers generated $1.3 billion in annual revenue.
 In 2019, Forbes compared Yeezy to Air Jordan in terms of cultural clout and commercial prowess.
 In 2020, Forbes described Yeezy's ability to rival Air Jordan for "sneaker world supremacy" within just a short period of time as "one of the great retail stories of the century".
 West was receiving an 11% royalty cut.
 That year, sales for the sneakers reached nearly $1.7 billion in annual revenue, netting Yeezy $191 million in royalties alone.

 In June 2022, West criticized Adidas CEO Kasper Rørsted, accusing the brand of copying his designs and promoting a "Yeezy Day" sales event without his permission.
-In August 2022, West continued his criticisms, stating that Adidas failed to open Yeezy retail stores as promised.
-In September 2022, West stated that he would not renew his contract with Adidas once their partnership expires in 2026.
+In August, West continued his criticisms, stating that Adidas failed to open Yeezy retail stores as promised.
+In September, West stated that he would not renew his contract with Adidas once their partnership expires in 2026.

-Termination
+Termination of Adidas partnership

-On October 7, 2022, Adidas placed its partnership with Kanye West under review after he made several antisemitic remarks and wore a "White Lives Matter" T-shirt at a Paris Fashion Week show days earlier.
+On October 7, 2022, Adidas placed its partnership with West under review after he made several antisemitic remarks and wore a "White Lives Matter" T-shirt at a Paris Fashion Week show days earlier.
 A social media campaign demanding that Adidas cut ties with West began.
 West continued to make antisemitic remarks through Instagram, Twitter, interviews, and podcasts, stating "I can say antisemitic shit and Adidas cannot drop me".
 In response to this behavior, Balenciaga, Vogue, Creative Artists Agency and MRC cut ties with West.
 Pressure on Adidas grew after the Goyim Defense League, an antisemitic hate group, endorsed West.
+In an investigative report in The New York Times, Megan Twohey obtained hundreds of previously undisclosed internal records and traveled to Portland and Los Angeles to interview current and former employees of Adidas and West.
+Her investigation uncovered misconduct from the artist dating to 2013.

 On October 25, Adidas announced an immediate end to the line, writing: "Ye's recent comments and actions have been unacceptable, hateful and dangerous, and they violate the company's values of diversity and inclusion, mutual respect and fairness."
 The production of Yeezy-branded products and payments to West ended upon announcement.
 Yeezy generated $2 billion in annual sales for Adidas, making up around 10% of the brand's total revenue.
 Adidas said the termination was expected to "have a short-term negative impact of up to $250 million", and warned it could lose $1.3 billion in revenue in 2023.
 According to Forbes, West's net worth dropped from $2 billion to $400 million because of the deal's end.